medavox/ktorio.github.io/clients/http-client/1engines.md

 {: #default}

-By calling to the `HttpClient` method without specifying an engine, it uses a default engine.
+By calling the `HttpClient` method without specifying an engine it uses a default engine, which is platform-specific.

 ```kotlin
 val client = HttpClient()
 ```

-In the case of the JVM, the default engine is resolved with a ServiceLoader, getting the first one available sorted in alphabetical order.
+On the JVM, the default engine is resolved with a ServiceLoader, using the first one by alphabetical order of name.
-Thus depends on the artifacts you have included.
+So which engine is loaded depends on the artifacts you have included.

 For native, the engine is detected during static linkage.
 Please provide one of the native engines in the artifacts.